rito1998/zig-wol/README.md

 # Zig-wol

-Written in the [Zig](https://github.com/ziglang/zig) programming language, [zig-wol](https://github.com/rktr1998/zig-wol) is a CLI utility for sending wake-on-lan magic packets to wake up a computer in a LAN given its MAC address.
+A CLI utility for sending wake-on-lan magic packets to wake up a computer in a LAN given its MAC address.
+Find [zig-wol](https://github.com/rktr1998/zig-wol) also on [Codeberg](https://codeberg.org/rktr1998/zig-wol).

 ## Features

-- Send WOL magic packets to wake up devices on the LAN.
+- Broadcast magic packets to wake up devices on the local network.
-- Cross-platform support for windows, macos and linux for both x86_64 and aarch64 architectures.
+- Cross-platform support for Windows, macOS and Linux for both x86_64 and aarch64 architectures.

 ## Installation

 Pre-compiled binaries of [zig-wol](https://github.com/rktr1998/zig-wol) are distributed with [releases](https://github.com/rktr1998/zig-wol/releases): download the binary for your architecture and operating system or use the installation scripts below and you are good to go!

-### Install latest on Windows using PowerShell
+### Windows

 ```pwsh
 Invoke-RestMethod "https://raw.githubusercontent.com/rktr1998/zig-wol/refs/heads/main/install/install-latest-on-windows.ps1" | Invoke-Expression